Abdik99/Text2Speech/README.md

 # Text2Speech
-An app that converts to speech
+An app that converts text to speech